Skip Navigation

 PROCESS MEASURES:

-• Number of collaborative partnerships and referral networks established across housing, mental health, early childhood, and other key service systems to enable seamless wraparound support for families in housing crises.
+• Number of collaborative partnerships led by Title V and referral networks established across housing, mental health, early childhood, and other key service systems to enable seamless wraparound support for families in housing crises that report high levels of engagement.
 (Measures system coordination and integration)

-• Number of communities that implement data-sharing and technology solutions to facilitate real-time coordination and monitoring of wraparound service delivery and outcomes for families in housing crises.
+• Number of communities partnered with Title V that implement data-sharing and technology solutions to facilitate real-time coordination and monitoring of wraparound service delivery and outcomes for families in housing crises.
 (Shows data-driven, accountable approach to systems management)

 OUTCOME MEASURES:

-• Number of families receiving wraparound services who experience reductions in utilization of costly crisis services, such as emergency departments, child welfare, or justice systems, as a result of improved housing and mental health stability.
+• Number of families supported by Title V receiving wraparound services who experience reductions in utilization of costly crisis services, such as emergency departments, child welfare, or social systems, as a result of improved housing and mental health stability.
 (Measures cross-sector impact and cost-effectiveness of upstream prevention approach)

-• Number of organizations and communities that demonstrate sustained capacity and commitment to providing wraparound supports to families in housing crises, even in the face of funding or policy challenges.
+• Number of organizations and communities partnered with Title V that demonstrate sustained capacity and commitment to providing wraparound supports to families in housing crises, even in the face of funding or policy challenges.
 (Assesses systems resilience and adaptability to meet evolving family needs)

 Quadrant 4: